apptainer/singularity-userdocs/security_options.rst

 execute a command with elevated privileges.
 But other SetUID binaries may allow a user to execute a command as a service account.

-By default SetUID is disallowed within Singularity containers as a security precaution.
-But the root user can override this precaution and allow SetUID binaries to behave as expected within a Singularity container with the ``--allow-setuid`` option like so:
+By default SetUID is disallowed within apptainer containers as a security precaution.
+But the root user can override this precaution and allow SetUID binaries to behave as expected within a apptainer container with the ``--allow-setuid`` option like so:

 .. code-block:: none

-    $ sudo singularity shell --allow-setuid some_container.sif
+    $ sudo apptainer shell --allow-setuid some_container.sif

 ``--keep-privs``